jsib42/2D-Horror-Game/README.md

 # 2D-Horror-Game
-Turn based game for CS 4398
+2D Horror Game for CS 4398

+By: Jonathan Sibbett
+Art by: Lara Aviado